 This Daiquiri is particularly delicate in its balance between sweet and sour.

-This classic salmon-pinky drink perfectly combines and balances the light rum with the rich sourness of lime juice and the sweetness of pomegranate syrup.
+This classic salmon-pinky cocktail perfectly combines and balances the light rum with the assertive sourness of lime juice and rich sweetness of pomegranate

-A Daiquiri-like drink made in the style of a Caipirinha.
+A Daiquiri-like cocktail made in the style of a Caipirinha.

-Made to the easy-to-remember 3:2:1 Daiquiri countdown formula (3 parts rum, 2 parts lime & 1 part sugar), this balanced and limey daiquiri suits a more
+Made to the easy-to-remember 3:2:1 Daiquiri countdown formula (3 parts rum, 2 parts lime and 1 part sugar), this balanced and limey daiquiri suits a more